 Know about Dubai Visa: Before you plan your trip, get to know about Dubai visa, how you should apply for one and what documents are needed for the same.
 For the following Dubai itinerary 6 days trip, a 30-day Dubai tourist visa is sufficient.
 For tourists who are citizens of GCC countries or destinations like the USA, UK, and Canada, then you do not need to go through the paperwork and hassle of a pre-approved visa.
 Find out whether you require a visa or not according to your nationality.

-Know what you can bring to Dubai: Dubai has quite strict rules.
-It has various policies even regarding what you are bringing into the emirate with you.
-The customs laws are strict and have zero tolerance for drugs, even certain medications and ingredients that normally are freely used in other countries.
-Go through the list of items that are not allowed to be brought with you to Dubai to avoid any kind of hassle with the law.
+Know what you can bring to Dubai: Dubai has strict rules and various policies, especially regarding what you can carry to the emirate with you.
+The customs laws are strict and have zero tolerance for drugs, even certain medications and ingredients that usually are freely used in other countries.
+Go through the list of items that are not allowed to be brought to Dubai to avoid any kind of hassle with the law.

-Keep yourself informed about attractions: A couple of attractions like Dubai Miracle Garden and Global Village are seasonal attractions that open only during the colder Dubai months.
+Be informed about attractions: Dubai Miracle Garden and Global Village are seasonal attractions open only during the colder Dubai months.
 These are quite in demand.
 So, if you wish to explore a floral oasis on your trip without disappointments, you should book Dubai Miracle Garden tickets in advance.
 You should also check out Dubai Miracle Garden facts for first-time visitors for a deeper insight into this marvellous attraction.
-Additionally, some attractions have dress codes in place and theme parks also have height or age restrictions as well as cautionary instructions in case of any medical conditions so that visitors are well informed to decide whether to go for a ride or not.
+Additionally, some attractions have dress codes in place and theme parks also have height or age restrictions and cautionary instructions in case of any medical conditions so that visitors are well informed when deciding whether to go for a ride or not.
 For an enjoyable time in Dubai, a visitor should be aware of these particulars.

 6-Day Dubai Holiday Itinerary for First-time Visitors